tebii/recipes/README.md

-recipes website that demonstrates html and css skills
+This is a recipes website.